NeoKokuxz/iOS13-Swift-5/2.Classes, Inheritance & Advanced Optionals/README.md

 ```

 # Struct vs. Class

 Stuct doesn't need init and Class does need
 let name = class() //only holds reference to the object
-var name = struct() //it will modify the object once value change by destorying the old one
+var name = struct() //it will modify the object once value change by destorying the old one. </br>
-                    //struct also create new object instead of passing reference to it.
+                    //struct also create new object instead of passing reference to it.</br>
-                    //Example: struct 2 = struct 1 => result a copy of struct 1 into stuct 2, not passing the reference to struct 1
+                    //Example: struct 2 = struct 1 => result a copy of struct 1 into stuct 2, not passing the reference to struct 1.</br>
 ```Swift
 //Stuct modification always need mutating infront of the func Stuct Enemy {